awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-service.md

 ## Properties<a name="aws-resource-apprunner-service-properties"></a>

 `AutoScalingConfigurationArn`  <a name="cfn-apprunner-service-autoscalingconfigurationarn"></a>
-The Amazon Resource Name \(ARN\) of an App Runner automatic scaling configuration resource that you want to associate with the App Runner service\.
+The Amazon Resource Name \(ARN\) of an App Runner automatic scaling configuration resource that you want to associate with your service\.
 If not provided, App Runner associates the latest revision of a default auto scaling configuration\.
+Specify an ARN with a name and a revision number to associate that revision\.
+For example: `arn:aws:apprunner:us-east-1:123456789012:autoscalingconfiguration/high-availability/3`
+Specify just the name to associate the latest revision\.
+For example: `arn:aws:apprunner:us-east-1:123456789012:autoscalingconfiguration/high-availability`
 *Required*: No
 *Type*: String
 *Minimum*: `1`